DougieTheDev/levelGroundMMA/README.md

 Styled the website to be clean and professional, with a responsive layout to ensure compatibility across devices.
 The design was kept simple to allow easy navigation and readability.<br>

 ## Lesson learned
-I gained more insight into web accessibility by making sure text contrast, button sizes, and other design elements were easy to read and interact with on different devices.
+I gained more insight into web accessibility by making sure text contrast, button sizes, and other design elements were easy to read and interact.<br>
+I also focused on creating a simple, intuitive design for easy navigation, particularly for users who may not be familiar with the gym or the sport.